-The following table sets out our cash and working capital as of February 28, 2023 and February 28, 2022:
+The following table sets out our cash and working capital as of February 29, 2024 and February 28, 2023:

-As at Fo ebruary 28, 2023 As at February 28, 2022
+As at February 29, 2024 As at February 28, 2023

-Cash reserves \$ 9,240,241 \$ 461,933
+Cash reserves \$ 1,517,232 \$ 9,240,241

-Working capital \$ 15,229,331 \$ 4,930,441
+Working capital \$ 11,971,003 \$ 15,229,331

-At February 28, 2023, we had cash and cash equivalents of \$9,240,241as compared to cash and cash equivalents of \$461,933 at February 28, 2022.
-The increase in the cash reserves is mainly due to the recent funds that we have raised.
-In order for us to continue to operate our mobile payment business, we must deposit funds with our telecommunication companies from time to time in order to obtain access to the mobile data and talk time we make available to consumers on our portal.
-With the recent funds that we have managed to raise, we have deployed some of these funds into operations to increase our prepayments and deposits with the telecommunication companies and in return able to generate a higher revenue.
-Accordingly, the amount of cash we have on hand fluctuates significantly from period to period as explained above to ensure our cash is being used efficiently by our operations to generate revenues.
+At February 29, 2024, we had cash and cash equivalents of \$1,517,232 as compared to cash and cash equivalents of \$9,240,241 at February 28, 2023.
+Our mobile payment business model necessitates periodic fund deposits with our telecommunication companies to obtain access to the mobile data and talk time we make available to consumers on our portal.
+Additionally, our expansion into the cloud-based business, which features a longer collection cycle, has led to an increase in accounts receivable and consequently, a greater strain on our liquidity.
+To manage these operational demands effectively, we have had to carefully monitor and manage our cash flows.
 The Company otherwise does not have any planned capital expenditures and has historically funded its operations from revenues and sales of securities, including convertible debt securities.
-We believe that our cash on hand, cash equivalents, and short-term investments, along with our revenues from operations, will fund our projected operating requirements, fund our current operations and repay our outstanding indebtedness, in each case, for at least the next 12 months.
-However, to grow our business substantially, we will need to increase the amount of funds we have deposited with the telecommunications companies for which we process mobile recharge payments.
-Accordingly, we intend to continue to seek additional capital through public or private sales of our equity or debt securities, or both.
+We believe that our cash on hand and cash equivalents, coupled with our operating revenues, will sufficiently cover our projected operational needs and address our outstanding liabilities for the next 12 months.
+For more expansive growth, further enhancing our deposits with telecommunication entities will be crucial.
+In line with this, we intend to continue to seek additional capital through public or private sales of our equity or debt securities, or both.
 We might also enter into financing arrangements with commercial banks or non-traditional lenders.
 We cannot provide investors with any assurance that we will be able to raise additional funding from the sale of our equity or debt securities, or both, in order to increase our deposits with our telecommunications company clients, or if available, that such funding will be on terms acceptable to us.

-We did, however, raise \$12,020,000 through the sale of shares of our common stock in private placement transactions exempt from the registration requirements of the Securities Act during the year ended February 28, 2023.
+We did, however, raise \$840,000 through the exercise of warrants to purchase shares of our common stock, which transactions were exempt from the registration requirements of the U.S. Securities Act of 1933, as amended (the "U.S. Securities Act") during the year ended February 29, 2024.